EricThomson/pandastim/readme.md

 #### Notes
 - If you are just learning panda3d, consider working through their tutorial (https://www.panda3d.org/manual/).
 Also you might consider installing their SDK, as it comes with useful examples (https://www.panda3d.org/download/).
 - panda3d doesn't listen to your OS scale setting, so 800 pixel window is an 800 pixel window, it will not be scaled by your OS.
 - It often looks like textures are drifting vertically/horizontally even when they are not.
-This is the well-known 'aperture problem'.
+This is the well-known 'aperture problem' from psychophysics.
 To disambiguate, increase the window size until you can see their edges.
-- To get more info about what is going on in `stimuli.py` you can use the logger set up there, either change the cutoff from INFO to DEBUG, or add some messages.
+- To get more info about what is going on in `stimuli.py` you can use the logger set up there, either change the cutoff from INFO to DEBUG, or add some messages where you want more feedback.
 - Do versioning with git tag.
 E.g., `git tag -a "v0.1" -m "version v0.1"`
-- Filtering out stimulus repeats (so you don't change the stim when you get the same input) is currently done in `set_stimulus` (for instance in `examples/input_control_simple.py`) but it could be done by the subscriber, monitor, or sender (publisher) applications.
+- On filtering out stimulus repeats (so you don't change the stim when you get the same input).
+This is currently done in `set_stimulus` (for instance in `examples/input_control_simple.py`) but it could be done by the subscriber, monitor, or sender (publisher) applications.
 Just do what is best for you.

 #### Conventions
 PEP8, largely.
 UpperCamelCase for classes; lower_case_underscore for vars/functions/methods.
 Explicit is better than implicit.